 Stay beautiful and presentable.
-Put on your make-up once in a while.
+Put your make-up on once in a while.
 Working from home should not stop you from doing your usual beauty regimen/routine.
 It actually gives you all the time in the world to apply your favorite facial cream, get your hair treated, put the most trending Korean facial mask, remove blackheads, and still able to do your work.
 If you are comfortable with just wearing your house clothes, it’s also okay but at least wear the best ones once in a while.

 Set your own workspace up.
 It is important to have a pleasant workspace at home.
 A pleasant working space makes a big difference, well, at least for me.
 It helps me boost my morale and increases my productivity.
 Check it out how I did mine HERE.

 You will notice that it has changed a lot already.
 I do that a lot.
 I changed chair covers, and add knick-knacks that are pleasant to my eyes.

 Although I move from one place to another in our house, I make sure that it is also comfortable and convenient for me at all times.
 Get a folding and efficient table that will help you ease your back.